HappyChainDevs/happychain/docs/rpc-calls.md

 # RPC Calls

-There are two main sources for RPC requests: a third party app (such as the 'demos' found in this repo) or from the iframe/wallet directly.
-In addition to this, there are 3 main ways these requests can be executed
+Wallet RPC requests can be originated either from a third-party app (such as the 'demos' found in this repo) or from the iframe/wallet directly.
+In addition to this, there are 3 main ways these requests can be executed.
+Regardless of the source of the request, all processing & execution occurs within the iframe/wallet.

 - publicClient
-    - This is a viem public client initialized using an `http` transport when no user is connected or initialized using a `custom` transport using the connected users preferred EIP1193 provider if available.
+    - This is a viem public client initialized using an `http` transport when no user is connected or initialized using a `custom` transport using the connected users preferred EIP-1193 provider if available.
     - This is responsible for executing requests which do not require user confirmations.
 - walletClient